 Using internal fans, air purifiers pull indoor air through a series of HEPA filters that trap particles like pollen, biological growth, dust and dander.
 Air purifiers can rid your home of up to 99.97 percent of airborne allergens.

-Red Dog Heating, Cooling & Plumbing is committed to your well-being.
+Red Dog Associates is committed to your well-being.
 Call us at (302) 436-2922 to learn more about healthy indoor air solutions for fighting fall allergies.